internetarchive/dweb-transports/README.md

 to your package.json file in the dependencies section.
 * `npm install dweb-transports`  will install the dependencies including IPFS & WebTorrent

-`const DwebTransports = require(dweb-transport)` will add all Transports to a Javascript file.
+`const DwebTransports = require("dweb-transports")` will add all Transports to a Javascript file.
-* TODO writeup how to require only some of the transports.
+* TODO-API writeup how to require only some of the transports.
 * Then see usage API below

 ### Installation and usage in the Browser